Robot Learning with Crash Constraints: Bayesian optimization with crash constraints

 where $\delta \in [0,1]$ is typically set to a small number and $\Gamma$ is given in \eqref{eq:eic}. \cref{alg:eicc} summarizes \eicc~in pseudocode with a single constraint for simplicity, where $y_t^f$ and $y_t^g$ constitute noisy observations of the objective $f$ and the constraint $g$, respectively.

 In the following, we explain the \gpcr~model that \eicc~uses to model the constraints and also how this model can be used to estimate the constraint threshold while learning.
-For ease of presentation, we consider therein a single constraint $g$, but \eicc~is generally applicable in case of multiple constraints by modeling each one with an independent GPCR.
+For ease of presentation, we consider therein a single constraint $g$.

-\section{BAYESIAN MODEL FOR HYBRID DATA AND UNKNOWN CONSTRAINT THRESHOLD}
+\section{Bayesian model for hybrid data and unknown constraint threshold}

 The considered problem setting assumes that neither the objective $f$ nor the constraint $g$ can be observed upon failure (cf. \cref{sec:controlprob}).
-In such case, the only acquired data is a binary label indicating ``failure''.
-In contrast, upon constraint satisfaction we obtain real observations of $f$ and $g$ \emph{and} a binary label indicating ``success''.
+In such case, the only acquired data is a binary label indicating ``failure.''
+In contrast, upon constraint satisfaction we obtain real observations of $f$ and $g$ \emph{and} a binary label indicating ``success.''
 In the following, we propose a GP model for $g$ able to handle \emph{hybrid} data: binary labels and continuous values.